 There are a number of transfer scholarship awards ranging from $1,000 to $2,000.
 Scholarships are offered only to transfer students who have received an Associate's Degree from an accredited two year college or another four-year institution.

 For consideration, student should have a 3.5 cumulative average.
-Students must live in the college residence halls.
-Students must maintain an overall cumulative 3.25 GPA to retain the scholarship for the second year and maintain the college residency requirement.
+Students must maintain an overall cumulative 3.25 GPA to retain the scholarship for the second year.
 USA and Seager Scholars from Jamestown Community College may also be eligible for this award.
+This scholarship is specifically designated for fees, room, food, books, personal & travel cost of attendance components.

 This scholarship is a one-time $4,000 award offered to incoming freshman and transfer students who demonstrate academic promise with preference given to qualified students from the Jamestown, NY area.
 Students who have a minimum unweighted high school average of 92 and a minimum 1250 SAT or 28 ACT score, or a transfer grade point average of 3.5, are eligible.